Compact Time Domain Reflectometer

 Introduction

-Over the past few months we’ve been developing a compact Time Domain Reflectometry (TDR) module for a few precision agriculture applications and infrastructure monitoring.
+TDRs don’t exclusively belong in $10K benchtop boxes.
+Ours fits in your hand, handles field abuse, and still gets sub-100 ps resolution.
+We’ve been developing this one for a few precision agriculture and infrastructure monitoring applications.
 TDR has a lot going for it as a measurement scheme, particularly in industrial, agriculture, and field applications.
 It’s insanely robust compared to other common methods and can be embedded directly into the sensing element if you design it right.

 See Phil’s Post on electrooptical.net for some of the gritty analog details.